mahe-lab/sops/rna_extraction_cell_pellet.md

 - Wipe down work surfaces with 70% isopropanol

 ### waste
-- Tips/Tubes should be disposed of in yellow biohazard bag/tub
+- Tips/Tubes should be disposed of in yellow biohazard bag
-- ...insert details here...
+- Reagent/flow through disposal in aqueous chemical waste container

 ### maintenance
 - Wipe down work surfaces with 70% isopropanol